Careers360 Logo

 UPSC IAS 2025 Admit Card

-UPSC will soon release the IAS 2025 admit card on the official website.
-Eligible candidates can download the admit card from the official website.
-The UPSC IAS 2025 admit card contains important information about the IAS exam including the candidate's personal details, exam centre details, exam day guidelines, and much more.
+UPSC released the IAS 2025 admit card on August 14, 2025 on the official website.
+Eligible candidates can download the admit card from the official website at upsc.gov.in.
+The UPSC IAS 2025 admit card contains important information about the IAS exam, including the candidate's personal details, exam centre details, exam day guidelines, and much more.

 To download the UPSC IAS admit card 2025, candidates must enter their registration ID and date of birth.
 Candidates must bring a valid photo ID along with the UPSC Civil Services admit card to the examination centre on the exam day.